Sierra Club: Lawsuits against housing

 The Sierra Club has a history of filing lawsuits against new housing developments and trying to block legislative proposals to ease housing construction.
 Critics have characterized the Sierra Club's actions on housing as NIMBYism.

 In 2012, the Sierra Club sued to block the construction of a mixed-use development composed of 16,655 housing units (for an estimated 37,000 residents) and commercial space in Riverside, California.

-In 2018, the Sierra Club opposed SB 827, which would have permitted dense housing near major public transit stations in California.
+In 2018, the organization opposed SB 827, which would have permitted dense housing near major public transit stations in California.
 Most other environmental groups supported the legislation, as dense housing construction near public transit was estimated to substantially reduce car pollution and help California reach its emissions target.
-Ethan Elkind, director of the Climate Change and Business Program at UC-Berkeley and UCLA Schools of Law, called it “one of the most important climate bills in California.”
+Ethan Elkind, director of the Climate Change and Business Program at UC-Berkeley and UCLA Schools of Law, called it "one of the most important climate bills in California."
 The Sierra Club argued the bill sought to take away the sacrosanct right of localities "to make smart local decisions about development."
 In 2023, the Sierra Club lobbied against AB 1633, which prevents NIMBY abuse of the California Environmental Quality Act to block new housing developments that already comply with local and state land use and environmental regulations.

 In 2023, the Sierra Club sued the state of Hawaii after Hawaii Governor Josh Green issued an emergency declaration to streamline housing construction in order to alleviate the Hawaii housing shortage.
 The Executive Director of the Sierra Club of Hawaii said that lack of housing supply was not the cause of the housing shortage in Hawaii, but rather the "decades of profiteering off of our lands and waters" by developers.